bomeara/EEB_NRT/Meetings/MeetingNotes.md

    * the accelerating pace of science and engineering discoveries and technological innovations [*arguably us*]
    * national STEM workforce trends [*yep*]
    * the growing internationalization of science and engineering [**NOPE**]
-   * the unrealized potential to align graduate education practices and models with increasing understanding of how people learn [**Not yet us**]
+   * the unrealized potential to align graduate education practices and models with increasing understanding of how people learn [**Not yet us**] (experiential learning initiative, active learning; Barbara's group will be mentioning).
    * In addition there is increasing recognition that addressing the grand challenges in science and engineering requires interdisciplinary and broader professional training that is atypical for most graduate programs. [**Yes**]

 Do we want to hit these more?
 One other thing I've been wrestling with is why the ag school isn't just the solution.
 They train people for applied careers (clearly not always, but to a far greater degree than liberal arts PhD programs do). **Thoughts?**